Aloshi/EmulationStation/THEMES.md

 ## Types of properties:

 * NORMALIZED_PAIR - two decimals, in the range [0..1], delimited by a space.
 For example, `0.25 0.5`.
 Most commonly used for position (x and y coordinates) and size (width and height).
 * PATH - a path.
-If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` or `%HOMEPATH%`, depending on platform).
-If the first character is a `.`, it will be expanded to the theme file's directory.
+If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` for Linux or `%HOMEPATH%` for Windows).
+If the first character is a `.`, it will be expanded to the theme file's directory, allowing you to specify resources relative to the theme file, like so: `./../general_art/myfont.ttf`.
 * BOOLEAN - `true`/`1` or `false`/`0`.
 * COLOR - a hexidecimal RGB or RGBA color (6 or 8 digits).
 If 6 digits, will assume the alpha channel is `FF` (not transparent).
 * FLOAT - a decimal.